BUEC500C1/video-nadimelhelou/README.md

 * `http://127.0.0.1:5000/tweets?username=nadimelhelou`

 # Multithreading
 This API uses multithreading in order to support multiple parallel calls: four independent threads are used to execute requests.
 Each API call is added to a queue and will be processed when it reaches the top of the queue.
-Each thread executes the `create_video()` function, in which the thread executes the first process in the queue and returns the created video.
+Each thread executes the `create_video()` function, in which the thread executes the request at the top of the queue and returns the created video.